UnitTestBot/UTBotJava/docs/jlearch/new-heuristical-path-selectors.md

     ForkDepthSelector --|> NonUniformRandomSearch
 ```

-Override `ExecutionState.cost` as `ExecutionState.depth`, so we are more likely to explore the least deep `state` in terms of number of forks on its path.
+Override `ExecutionState.cost` as `ExecutionState.depth`, so we are more likely to explore the least deep `state` in terms of the number of forks on its path.